NUCLEAR MEDICINE & MOLECULAR IMAGING DEPARTMENT:

-Nuclear medicine imaging uses small amounts of radioactive materials called radiotracers that are typically injected into the bloodstream, inhaled or swallowed.
+Nuclear medicine imaging uses small amounts of radioactive materials called radiotracers that are typically injected into the bloodstream, inhaled, or swallowed.
 The radiotracer travels through the area being examined and emits gamma rays/Positrons which are detected by a special camera and a computer to create images of the inside of your body.
-Nuclear medicine imaging provides information about functioning of your organs that often cannot be obtained using other imaging procedures and offers the potential to identify disease in it’s early stages.
+Nuclear medicine imaging provides information about the functioning of your organs that often cannot be obtained using other imaging procedures and offers the potential to identify disease in its early stages.

 Scope of Department